great-expectations/great_expectations/docs/docusaurus/docs/reference/learn/data_quality_use_cases/distribution.md

 ## Scenarios

-### Detecting anomalies in transaction amounts
+### Detecting distribution anomalies

-**Context**: Sudden spikes or drops in transaction amounts can indicate fraud, data entry errors, or system issues.
-Monitoring the distribution helps in early detection of such anomalies.
+**Context**: Sudden spikes or drops in values can indicate data entry errors, upstream pipeline problems, or other unexpected system issues.
+Monitoring data distribution helps in early detection of such anomalies.

-**GX solution**: Use `ExpectColumnValuesToBeBetween` and `ExpectColumnMeanToBeBetween` to ensure transaction amounts are within expected ranges and the mean remains consistent.
+**GX solution**: Use `ExpectColumnValuesToBeBetween` and `ExpectColumnMeanToBeBetween` to ensure values are within expected ranges and the mean remains consistent.
+Use `ExpectColumnValueZScoresToBeLessThan` to validate that data retain their expected relationship to the distribution mean.

 ### Monitoring data drift in model inputs

 **Context**: Machine learning models assume that the input data distribution remains consistent over time.
-Data drift can degrade model performance.
+Data drift can degrade model performance, and is a key factor in determining a model retraining cadence.

 **GX solution**: Use `ExpectColumnKlDivergenceToBeLessThan` to compare current data distribution with a reference distribution and detect drift.

 ### Ensuring consistency in time-series data